Posts Tagged Consciousness

 It doesn’t really surprise me that as we approach the eighth week of the quarter, I’m finally able to spend a little time putting together an image that contains mandalas created by incoming art therapy students, during orientation.
 The quarter has been full – of teaching…

-Posted November 6th, 2014 by & filed under Top News, Featured.
+Posted November 6th, 2014 by & filed under Consciousness & Mindfulness, SWC Blog.

 "Wholeness for humans depends on the ability to own their own shadow." -C.G.
 Jung…

-Posted November 3rd, 2014 by & filed under Second Acts/Careers, Student & Alumni Stories.
+Posted November 3rd, 2014 by & filed under Consciousness & Mindfulness, SWC Blog.

 Bringing Together Yoga, Ayurveda & Psychotherapy…